Kirushikesh/a2a-deep-research/README.md

 ### Deep Research Implementation

+- **LLM Model:** All LLM inference in this project uses the `gemini-2.0-flash-lite` model from Google.
+- **Token Usage Warning:** The Deep Research agent may make multiple LLM calls per query (for multi-step reasoning and reflection).
+Please be aware of potential token usage and associated costs.

 The deep research agent uses a pipeline approach:
 1. Query analysis and planning
 2. Web data collection